grame-cncm/faustcourse/session3/content.md

 [show slide 2]

-Just as a quick refresher, ADSR envelope generators have 4 phases the attack, the decay, the sustain, and the release.
+Just as a quick refresher, ADSR envelope generators have 4 phases: the attack, the decay, the sustain, and the release.
 That's why they're called ADSR!

 The envelope library of Faust called `envelopes.lib` contains a circuit